Step 2. Generate topology file of protein

 Note that

 to obtain the topology file.
+The obtained topology file should be renamed,

-purpose, though this is not a typical case.)
+on the purpose, though this is not a typical case.)